NEWSROOM

 Do members need to be enrolled in a comprehensive weight loss program before or concurrently with receiving the weight loss drug?

-Doctors will review the member’s medical history, learn more about their goals, and discuss where they are in your weight management journey.
+Doctor will review the member’s medical history, learn more about their goals, and discuss where they are in their weight management journey.
 The doctor will work closely with the member to find the best evidence-based care options — and help manage them over time.
-The members’ personalized treatment plan may include:
+The member’s personalized treatment plan may include:

 • Diet and exercise